miohtama/vvv/docs/source/configuration.rst

 Configuration files are specified in `YAML syntax <http://ess.khhq.net/wiki/YAML_Tutorial>`_.

-The recommended policy is to indent YAML files with two spaces (not checked though, a suitable validator does not exist yet...)
 Configuration file
 +++++++++++++++++++++++++

 In your project root add ``validation-options.yaml``.
 If this file does not exist default settings are used as described below.